openshift-labs/learn-katacoda/middleware/middleware-camelk/camel-k-serving/step4.md

 ``oc get integrations``{{execute}}

+An integration named api should be present in the list and it should be in status Running.

+``
+NAME    PHASE   KIT
+api     Running kit-bte009bi9eodqqhokkkg
+``
 We can see the Serverless Service that we just created by executing:

 ``oc get services.serving.knative.dev api -n camel-api``{{execute}}